More D4ta

-More D4ta (anagram of "Moderat 4") is the fourth studio album by electronic trio Moderat, and their first after a six-year hiatus.
-Released on May 13, 2022, it was preceded by the release of the singles "Fast Land", "Easy Prey" and "More Love".
+MORE D4TA (anagram of "Moderat 4") is the fourth studio album by electronic trio Moderat, and their first after a six-year hiatus.
+Released on May 13, 2022, it was preceded by the release of the singles Fast Land, Easy Prey and More Love.

 The group embarked on an international tour in support of the album, which started in June 2022.

+On March 17, 2023, EVEN MORE D4TA, a remix album, was released, featuring remixes from Marie Davidson, The Bug, and Sherelle.

+Band member Sebastian Szary released an album entitled "Datei" on June 28, 2024, which is a collection of abstract reworks of all ten tracks from MORE D4TA.

 Critical reception

 At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream publications, the album received an average score of 78 based on 4 reviews, indicating "generally favorable reviews".